 70-75 – $146.25 per month (currently, Panama insurance companies are not writing new policies for those over 74) But don’t worry, we have another solution for those over 75, and it’s excellent insurance)

-Insurance does not cover the cost of medications.
-Some medications are a lot less in Panama, but some cost more.
+Insurance usually does not cover the cost of medications.
+Some medications cost less in Panama, but some cost more.
 Some medications are not available in Panama.
-It would help if you determined the cost and availability of medications in Panama before deciding to move to Panama.
+It would help if you determined the cost and availability of medications in Panama before deciding to move there.

 You can even buy cancer insurance for as little as $63 a year!
 This insurance is only available for those who have never had cancer.